Fernthedev/bsmg-modpack-v1-server/README.md

 ## We accept PRs!

-You can PR mods here (though if they require clients to also have the mods it muust be mentioned).
+You can PR mods here (though if they require clients to also have the mods they must be PR'ed at [here](https://github.com/Fernthedev/bsmg-modpack-v1-client)).
 Configuration suggestions and issues can also be posted here.

 # To run server